Is Your child Sick?

 • headache

-What if my child or teen has symptoms of mpox?
+What if my child or teen develops symptoms of mpox?

 If a child or teen develops symptoms while at home, the parent should contact their pediatrician and the local health department.
 If they develop symptoms at school or child care, they should: